 Each non-employee director receives 2,000 restricted shares of the Company's common stock annually.
 Fifty-percent of the restricted stock granted to each of our non-employee directors vests immediately, while the remaining fifty-percent vests on the anniversary of the grant date.
-Compensation expense is recognized immediately for the first fifty-percent of the restricted stock granted, while compensation expense for the remaining fifty-percent is recognized over the remaining vesting period based on the closing price per share on the grant date.
-During the three months ended December 31, 2018 and 2017, there were no restricted shares granted.
-During the three months ended December 31, 2018 and 2017, we recorded compensation expense of less than \$0.1 million and \$0.1 million, respectively, related to restricted stock.
+Compensation expense is recognized immediately for the first fifty-percent of the restricted stock granted, while compensation expense for the remaining fifty-percent is recognized over the remaining vesting period.
+During the three months ended December 31, 2019 and 2018, there were no restricted shares granted.
+During the three months ended December 31, 2019 and 2018, we recorded compensation expense of \$0.1 million and less than \$0.1 million, respectively related to restricted stock.